mlochbaum/BQN/doc/search.md

         "aabbcc" ((⊒˜=≠∘⊢)/⊣) "baa"  # Multiset difference

-This primitive gives an interesting way to implement the [ordinals](order.md#ordinals) pattern that might be easier to understand than the APL classic `⍋⍋` (it's probably a little slower though).
+This primitive gives an interesting way to implement the [ordinals](order.md#ordinals) pattern that might be easier to understand than the classic `⍋⍋` (it's probably a little slower though).
 The idea is to use the sorted array as the left argument to `⊒`.
 Now the index returned for each cell is just where it ended up in that sorted order.
 If we used ordinary Index of then equal cells would share the smallest index; Progressive Index of means ties are broken in favor of earlier cells.

         ⍋∘⍋ "adebcedba"